cooler333/Swiftea/README.md

 # Swiftea

-if you were looking for something like:
+If you were looking for a something like this:
-- TEA(The Elm Architecture)
+- TEA (The Elm Architecture)
 - MVU (Model-View-Update)
 - MVI (Model-View-Intent)
 - Redux-like